brontosaurusrex/postbang/README.md

 - wbar does not autohide and will not take place on desktop < fix it with some openbox margins (bottom in this case)
 - wbar does not behave very friendly in multi-monitor enviroments.

 bronto-moded .wbar should be in this gits root.
+Update: provided .wbar now uses intermediate script called launchee, which should provide a bit smarter behaviour than just starting the app again.

 ### notify-send and replacing notification thingy